Marvel-Discord/marvel-discord-docs/docs/management/events/bookclub.md

 For future docs contributors: if there's a new iteration of the Bookclub, turn this page into a category (folder) and have individual pages for each iteration.
 :::

-We read comics in Bookclub!
+We read comics in Bookclub, hosted in #[bookclub](1110968611767582730)!
 This is an activity that is hosted periodically, every couple weeks to couple months.

 This Bookclub is centred around the concept of "Editions" - thematic topics that the chosen comic is related to.
 These editions are typically a recently-released film, show, game, comic event.